Who is the Strictly Come Dancing 2022 contestant Fleur East?

 Former ‘X Factor’ star is one of the featured celebrities in this year’s competition

-All fans of dance, sequins and panels of flamboyant judges, rejoice – Strictly Come Dancing is back.
+All fans of dance, sequins and panels of flamboyant judges, rejoice – Strictly Come Dancing is back for another week.

-The autumn staple has returned to BBC One, with Tess Daly and Claudia Winkleman resuming their hosting duties.
+The autumn staple is well underway on BBC One, with Tess Daly and Claudia Winkleman resuming their hosting duties.

-After a trial run last year, Anton Du Beke makes the permanent move from dancer to judge this season, as he now shares scoring responsibilities with Motsi Mabuse, Shirley Ballas and Craig Revel Horwood.
+After a trial run last year, Anton Du Beke has made the permanent move from dancer to judge this season, as he now shares scoring responsibilities with Motsi Mabuse, Shirley Ballas and Craig Revel Horwood.

-Of course, there are many professional dancers in tow, as well as 15 celebrities who are showing off their skills in styles from Salsa to Waltz.
+Of course, there are many professional dancers in tow, as well as a whole roster of celebrities who are showing off their skills in styles from Salsa to Waltz.
 (You can check out the full line-up here.)

 A contestant that many are hedging their bets on for the glitterball is singer Fleur East.
 She is coupled up with new dancer Vito Coppola.